libDrive/libDrive/README.md

 libDrive is a media library manager, similar to [Plex](https://www.plex.tv), that organizes Google Drive folders and offers an intuitive interface to explore them

+This repositry (<https://github.com/libDrive/libDrive>) only serves to display the libDrive project.
+No source code is displayed on this repositry.

+## Source code:

+- To access the source code for the backend visit: <https://github.com/libDrive/backend>
+- To access the source code for the frontend visit: <https://github.com/libDrive/frontend>

 ## Features supported

 - Automatically retreives movie and TV show metadata based on file name